GREsau/schemars/docs/2-implementing.md

 fn is_referenceable() -> bool;
 ```

-If this function returns `true`, then Schemars can re-use the generate schema where possible by adding it to the root schema's `definitions` and having other schemas reference it using the `$ref` keyword.
+If this function returns `true`, then Schemars can re-use the generate schema where possible by adding it to the root schema's `$defs` and having other schemas reference it using the `$ref` keyword.
 This can greatly simplify schemas that include a particular type multiple times, especially if that type's schema is fairly complex.

 Generally, this should return `false` for types with simple schemas (such as primitives).
 For more complex types, it should return `true`.
 For recursive types, this **must** return `true` to prevent infinite cycles when generating schemas.